atinfinity/CarND-LaneLines-P1/writeup.md

 ### 2. Identification of potential shortcomings with my current pipeline

-I think that my current pipeline has shortcoming the following case.
+I think that my current pipeline has shortcoming in the following case.

-#### A. curvy lanes
+#### Shortcoming A: case of curvy lanes
 My current pipeline assumes a lane close to a straight line.
 So, It can be detected by `Hough Transform`.

 But, there is also curvy lanes in the real world.
 I think that `Hough Transform` can not handle in this case.

-#### B. change of the setting of camera
+#### Shortcoming B: change of the position of camera
 I assumed that the front facing camera that took the image is mounted in a fixed position on the car.
 So, we can select the region fixed ROI.

-But, the position of the camera may move during driving.
-I think that my current pipeline can not handle suitable ROI in this case.
+But, the position of the camera may move during driving.I think that my current pipeline can not handle suitable ROI in this case.

-#### C. different lighting conditions
+#### Shortcoming C: different lighting conditions
 Current test data consists only of daytime and fine weather scenes.
 So, parameters of `Color Selection` are specialized in this case.
 I think that my current pipeline can not handle scene has different lighting conditions.

 ### 3. Suggestion of possible improvements to my pipeline
 I suggest improvements to overcome mentioned shortcomings.

-#### A-1
+#### Solution A
+I think that it becomes easier to handle the features of the lane shape by converting of Bird Eye View[9].

-#### B-1
+#### Solution B
+I think that it is possible to select the region of road surface dynamically using the result of Free Space Detection.

-#### C-1
+#### Solution C
+I think that it can be improved by changing parameters according to time and weather.
+And, I think that gamma correction and histogram equalization will work effectively especially in night scenes[10].

 ### Experimental material
 - [Color Conversion Test](https://github.com/atinfinity/CarND-LaneLines-P1/blob/master/experimental/Color-Conversion-Test.ipynb)